 “On our patrols, we often pick up things that were left by people on the Myanmar side of the border,” Long told me.
 “Sometimes it’s food; other times, it’s sundries — all sorts, really.
 Thankfully, we’ve never come across drugs before.”
 (To protect the identities of my research participants, I have given them all pseudonyms.)

 Long isn’t a border guard by training.
 Prior to the pandemic, he pushed papers in urban Ruili.
 Late last year, however, his workplace told him to pack his things and move to this remote agricultural village.
 Now, in his new capacity as the village’s “chief of joint defense,” Long is responsible for overseeing a 2.7 km stretch of the nearby border.

-Ruili used to be one of the most important ports of entry along the 2,186-kilometer border between Myanmar and the southwestern province of Yunnan.
-Prior to the pandemic, the border between the two countries was largely porous, with more than 70,000 Myanmar citizens officially registered as living in the city.
-The real number, including undocumented immigrants, was likely higher.
+Ruili used to be one of the most important ports of entry along the 1,997-kilometer border between Myanmar and the southwestern province of Yunnan.
+Prior to the pandemic, the border between the two countries was largely porous, and tens of thousands of Myanmar citizens were living in the city.

 The pandemic — and China’s continued commitment to eliminating COVID-19 domestically — brought that to a sudden halt.
 Burmese living and working in Ruili without the proper paperwork were forced to return home, while even many Myanmar citizens with valid entry and exit permits have been unable to renew them.